Choosing the Right Roof for Your Home: J&L’s Best Roofing Materials Guide

 For a natural and rustic look, clay and concrete tiles are an attractive choice for homeowners.
 Clay and concrete shingles are popular for homeowners dwelling in hot climates since they’re durable, fire-resistant, and slow to absorb heat.

 Durable and virtually maintenance-free, metal roofs are great at reflecting heat and are nonflammable.
+Another benefit of metal roofs is that they’re an eco-friendly option that can be recycled when they finally wear out.
 However, depending on the weather, certain types of metal roofing can be quite noisy during a rainstorm or hailstorm.
-The most common metal roofing materials are painted and coated steel and copper.

-Shingles are often machine cut, sawn on both sides, and usually thinner than shakes.
+Shingles are often machine cut, sawn on both sides and are usually thinner than shakes.
 Wood shakes are typically composed of cedar and split by hand and/or power equipment.
 They’re often less uniform than shingles, making each roof made up of wood shakes unique and one of a kind.
-Both wood shingles and shakes require upkeep every few years.

 For homeowners who love the look of cedar or slate but don’t like the upkeep, synthetic shakes and shingles are a terrific option.
-Synthetic (sometimes referred to as composite) are made of recycled materials and designed to look exactly like cedar or slate, while boasting the durability and longevity of synthetic materials.
+Synthetic (sometimes referred to as composite) are made of recycled materials and designed to look exactly like cedar or slate while boasting the durability and longevity of synthetic materials.

 DaVinci Roofscapes offers a synthetic shake known to last decades without the maintenance issues of typical cedar shakes.
 Able to handle winds up to 110 miles per hour, DaVinci offers single-width, multi-width, bellaforté, select shake, and hand-split options.

-Currently, synthetic shingles and shakes are significantly cheaper than wood or slate, and their durability and virtually maintenance-free options can actually provide a greater return on investment than their traditional wood counterparts.
+Currently, synthetic shingles and shakes are significantly cheaper than wood or slate, and their durability and virtually maintenance-free options can provide a greater return on investment than their traditional wood counterparts.

-Cost and Lifetime: Rubber shingles typically cost around $4.25 to $8.25 per square foot.
-On average, rubber shingles can last for 30 years or more.
-Estimated costs do not include labor.
+Note: Estimated costs do not include labor.
 We recommend contacting a trusted contractor for an accurate and up-to-date estimate.

 It’s not just the different types of roof shingles you need to consider before starting the project.
 Cost, contractors, and warranties are three important factors to consider when choosing a roof.
 As part of our guide to roofing materials, let’s explore how to make the most of your budget and find a contractor experienced in roofing repair and replacement.

-The national average cost to replace a roof is around $8,000, and that price is mainly made up of the type of roofing materials you choose and how big your home’s roof is.
-If you’re strapped for cash and in need of immediate repairs to your roof, you can ask the bank for a personal loan, inquire about a home equity line of credit, or look into home improvements grants such as the Repairing and Improving a Home program.
+If you’re strapped for cash and in need of immediate repairs to your roof, you can ask the bank for a personal loan, inquire about a home equity line of credit, or look into home improvement grants such as the Repairing and Improving a Home program.

 It’s important to understand the warranty on your new roof.
 Your roof’s lifespan will depend greatly on installation, climate, and maintenance, and having a warranty will help protect your investment.